MaxHalford/maxhalford.github.io/content/blog/openbikes-challenge.md

 Axel and I had been collecting freely available bike sharing data since October 2015.
 To do this we put in a place a homemade crawler which would interrogate various APIs and aggregate their data into a single format.
 We stored the number of bikes at each station at different timesteps with MongoDB.
 The metadata concerning the of the cities and the bike stations was stored with PostgreSQL.
 We also exposed an API to be able to use our data in an hypothetical mobile app.
 We deployed our crawler/API on a 20$ DigitalOcean server.
 The glue language was Python.
 [The whole thing is available on GitHub](https://github.com/OpenBikes/api.openbikes.co).

 To host the challenge I wrote a simple Django application (my first time!) which Axel kindly deployed on the same server as the crawler.
 The application used a SQLite as a database backend, partly because I wanted to try it out in production but because anything more powerful was unnecessary.
-Moreover SQLite stores it's data in `*.db` file which can easily be transfered for doing some descriptive statistics.
+Moreover SQLite stores its data in `*.db` file which can easily be transfered for doing some descriptive statistics.
 Again, [the code is available on GitHub](https://github.com/OpenBikes/challenge.openbikes.co).

 ## Results